-Students have the opportunity to be released early from school if they have sufficient credits towards graduation and upon successful completion of all required graduation points.
+Seniors have the opportunity to be released early from school if they have sufficient credits towards graduation and upon successful completion of all required graduation points.
 Students can also elect to arrive to school later than the normal start time, if the student schedule permits.
 Transportation to and from school is the responsibility of the student.
-Students participating in athletics are responsible for understanding the Ohio High School Athletic Association guidelines in regards to attendance and the quantity of passing courses required to remain eligible for participation.
+Students participating in athletics are responsible for understanding the Ohio High School Athletic Association guidelines in regard to attendance and the quantity of passing courses required to remain eligible for participation.
 Parent/guardian permission to participate in the Early Release Program is required in writing before the start of the school year.
 Students participating in the Early Release Program who wish to remain on campus on any given day after their assigned dismissal time must seek approval by the school administration, regardless of the reason.
-Students found in violation of this policy will be disciplined accordingly.
+Students found in violation of this policy will be disciplined accordingly and/or receive a new course schedule with a full course load.